 Today we launch an article series on the Twipe Insights blog, under the theme ‘Technologies Shaping the Future of News’.
-In the next 3 months we will delve into technologies that impact news production, distribution and consumption.
-We will interview key experts from the industry and uncover cases from publishers worldwide.
-Subscribe to the newsletter to receive these insights straight in your mailbox.
+In the next 3 months we will dive into technologies that impact news production, distribution and consumption.
+We will interview key experts from the industry and uncover cases from news publishers worldwide.
+Subscribe to the newsletter to receive these insights straight into your mailbox.

 The series will conclude with an exclusive event in Brussels on September 26th where we will continue the conversation in real life.
 We hope to welcome you as well.
 Seats are limited so make sure to grab your ticket here.

-To look at how news organisation can leverage AI we like to use the framework of Ezra Eeman who looks at opportunities in 3 categories:
+To look at how news organization can leverage artificial intelligence to shape the future of news, we like to use the framework of Ezra Eeman who looks at opportunities in 3 categories:

-- Automation AI – performs and replaces newsroom tasks to reduce friction and add scale.
-This includes things like planning and data structuring, transcriptions, tagging or automation of stories.
+- Automation Artificial Intelligence – performs and replaces newsroom tasks to reduce friction and add scale.
+This includes tasks such as planning and data structuring, transcriptions, tagging or automation of stories.

-- Augmentation AI – supports and augments existing newsroom tasks with intelligence.
-This included things like content ideation and variation, personalisation or intelligent paywalls
+- Augmentation Artificial Intelligence – supports and augments existing newsroom tasks with intelligence.
+This includes tasks such as content ideation and variation, personalization or intelligent paywalls.

-- Transformation AI – rethinking, reinventing newsroom tasks and processes.
-This includes things like conversational AI, news bots, synthetic avatars or conversational archives.
+- Transformation Artificial Intelligence – rethinking and reinventing newsroom tasks and processes.
+This includes concepts such as conversational artificial intelligence, news bots, synthetic avatars or conversational archives.

 🤖 Learn more about Ezra’s framework directly from him during the Twipe Digital Growth Summit (#DGS23).

-The relationship between news media and social platform is complicated.
-Publishers seem to finally be on top of their Facebook or Twitter strategies and some have started to figure out how to engage with younger readers on Instagram and TikTok.
-But as social platforms are looking to secure their own business models and leverage new AI tools, new complexities may come for publishers.
+In the journey to shape the future of news, the relationship between news media and social platform became complicated.
+News publishers seem to finally be on top of their Facebook or Twitter strategies and some have started to figure out how to engage with younger readers on Instagram and TikTok.
+But as social platforms are looking to secure their own business models and leverage new artificial intelligence tools, new challenges eventually arises.

-- Twitter – the announcement this week that Twitter will cap the number of tweets for different user types is another example of how platforms can influence the way content is distributed to people and why publishers should continue to build direct relationships with readers.
+- Twitter – the announcement on the 1st of July that X (formerly known as Twitter) will cap the number of tweets for different user types, is another example of how social platforms can influence the way content is distributed to people.
+This is one of the reasons why news publishers should continue to build direct relationships with readers.

-- Threads – a new social media platform launched this week by Meta shows a new interest in more text based communication which may play out interestingly for readers habits and news publishers.
+- Threads – a new social media platform launched on 5th of July by Meta, shows a new interest in text-based communication which may could be interesting for news publishers, particularly in building reader habits.